+Name: Home # Work #

+Family Physician: Phone:

+Illness or health condition of note:

+Medications taken: Allergic to: :

+Have you been immunized for measles , mumps and rubella?
+Yes No

+ons or health problems IKLIN PHONETIC SCHO JNTEER OPPORTUNITI OOL

-Volunt eer Name: Phone:
+Volunteer Name: Phone:

-Best d ays/times available:
+Best days/times available:

-Grade/ teacher of students enrolled:
+Grade/teacher of students enrolled:

-Please circle only your preferences and d make notes if you like.
+Please circle only your preferences and d make notes if you like }.

-Volunteer coordinator Classroom coordinator (organiz Assist in your child's classroom Tutor students Read to students in class Yearbook committee Fund-raisers Book Fair Christmas Shop Decorations and costumes for s Soup label and coupon coordin Make award buttons and ribbon Chaperone field trips Assist with newsletter Assist at school lunches Assist on playground/recess Assist in the library Pick up aluminum cans for recy Help in the office with clerical, of Set-up playground equipment n or other classrooms school programs ator is

-• Career Day to speak on your pr Help with drama Help with band ofession
+Please circle only your preferences and make notes if you like.
+Volunteer coordinator Classroom coordinator (organize class parties) Assist in your child's classroom or other classrooms Tutor students Read to students in class Yearbook committee Fund-raisers Book Fair Christmas Shop Decorations and costumes for school programs Soup label and coupon coordinator Make award buttons and ribbons Chaperone field trips Assist with newsletter Assist a school lunches Assist on playground/recess Assist in the library Pick up aluminum cans for recycle Help in the office with clerical, copying, lunch breaks, phones etc. Set-up playground equipment Career Day to speak on your profession Help with drama Help with drama Help with choir Other ideas:

-• Sew/alter hand uniforms

-Help with choir